UFResearchComputing/Linux_training/README.md

       ```

       > In the output of the `id` command, you can see your **primary group** after the `gid=`, in this example, `mygroup`.
 Other groups, referred to as **secondary groups** are listed after that in the `groups=` section, showing that this user is also in the `othergroup`.
-1. Let’s make a directory to put some data in: `mkdir cli_demo`
+1. Let’s make a directory to put some data: `mkdir cli_demo`
-1. Now what’s there? `ls -l`
+1. Now, what’s there? `ls -l`
    1. Linux commands usually have flags to change how they work
    1. `man`, `-h` or `--help` often give you help
 1. Change into cli_demo directory: `cd cli_demo` or <code>cd cl<b>-Tab-key</b></code>